-- 1. Gain a basic understanding of the Navajo sound system, including the sounds of the alphabet: vowel, consonants, diphthongs, high/low tones, nasal, and glottal stop. - 2.
-Obtain and utilize Navajo words and phrases through demonstration of the written and spoken language. - 3.
-Demonstrate the ability to use, combine, and integrate basic grammatical structures into meaningful sentences, including subjects, objects, and verbs. - 4.
-Hold conversations concerning everyday situations with an elementary degree of fluency. - 5.
+- 1. Obtain, develop, and continue to build upon the basic Navajo sound system learned in Beginning Navajo I, including the sounds of the alphabet: vowel, consonants, diphthongs, high/low tones, nasal, and glottal stop. - 2.
+Demonstrate increased knowledge of Navajo words and phrases through written and spoken Navajo. - 3.
+Integrate and apply grammatical structures into more complex sentences, including subjects, objects, and verbs. - 4.
+Hold conversations concerning everyday situations with an advanced-beginner degree of fluency. - 5.
 Understand and utilize both formal and informal Navajo language, such as ceremonial, classroom, home, and professional settings. - 6.
-Develop an understanding and appreciation of Navajo, including values, traditions, works of art, and individual perspectives on evolving cultures. - 7.
-Utilize critical thinking skills to make thoughtful cross-cultural comparisons and connections among beliefs, social interactions, and cultural practices.
+Develop a more advanced understanding and appreciation of Navajo, including values, traditions, works of art, and individual perspectives on evolving cultures.

+7. Utilize critical thinking skills to make thoughtful cross-cultural comparisons and connections among beliefs, social interactions, and cultural practices.